-And since there are quite a lot of apps to mention, we’ll be splitting them into different categories.
+And since there are many apps to mention, we’ll be splitting them into different categories.
 So, with all that said, let us get right into it!

 - 17 TicWatch Pro 3 Tips and Tricks for new and experienced users

-- The TicWatch Pro keeps track of everything while lasting for forever
+- The TicWatch Pro keeps track of everything while lasting forever

 - MontBlanc to release new wearOS Summit Lite Smartwatch